jihyec2/Homework4/README.md

 ### 4.Calculate BUSCO scores of both assemblies and compare them
-pwd # make sure you are in hmwk4 directory

 touch busco_final8.sh
 nano busco_final8.sh ##### Input and save the code below